View

 Typically, system integrators are best suited to larger organisations with complex IT procurement needs.

-Specialist Suppliers
+Specialist Software Suppliers

 For organisations really looking to drill down on one specific organisational activity, specialist suppliers will offer the greatest knowledge to cater for specific business needs.
+This is particularly true for the public sector, where tailored IT solutions and advisory services are essential for enhancing service delivery and ensuring compliance.

 Specialist suppliers are IT suppliers with expertise in one niche area of IT services such as CRM systems.
 They typically offer a breadth of product awareness - including the pros and cons of different manufacturers products – and have first-hand experience working with these products.
 As such, they can offer extensive advice on product value and limitations.